chaseruskin/orbit/docs/src/topic/overview.md

 - The build process occurs in 2 stages: the __Planning Stage__ and the __Execution Stage__.
 During the planning stage, Orbit generates a __Blueprint__, which is a single file that lists all the files required to perform the build.
 During the execution stage, Orbit calls the specified __Target__'s commmand, which typically reads the previously generated blueprint and processes the files using some user-defined EDA tool.
 The final output from the build process is typically one or more __Artifacts__, which are one or more files generated from the user-defined EDA tool.

-- Launching a new version of an ip when it is ready by releasing it through a user-defined channel can help other users seamlessly access that new version of the ip.
-Running `orbit launch` will run a series of checks and the copy the ip's manifest to its specified channel.
+- Publish a new version of an ip when it is ready by posting it to a user-defined channel.
+This method enables other users who also have that channel configured to seamlessly discover and access that new version of the ip.
+Running `orbit publish` will run a series of checks and then copy the ip's manifest to the proper location within the specified channel.

 ## Other notes